CHAPTER 139. AMUSEMENT RIDES AND ATTRACTIONS

 (ii) Access to the means of egress shall be marked by readily visible signs in all cases where it is not immediately visible to the passengers.

-(iii) No means of egress shall be less than 22 inches in width.
+(iii) A means of egress must be at least 36 inches in width.

 (iv) The width of a stairway shall be taken as the length of the treads between stringers.
 The width of a doorway shall be taken as the width of the door.